 you can see all these little stalls set up in the park. according to a flea market guide i googled up later, this market only happens once every two months, and only non-professional sellers are allowed. that explains the chill vibe, the unbelievable prices, and the interesting mix of items on sale. liz wouldn't shop at shibuya afterwards, and kept moaning that how come we couldn't find more flea markets like this one lol

 wanted to buy all the records but then remembered that i don't have a record player :(

 PLATES FOR RM2!
-SHOULD'VE BOUGHT EVERYTHING THEN OPENED A RESTAURANT.
+SHOULD'VE BOUGHT EVERYTHING THEN OPEN A RESTAURANT.

 hehehehe gachapon stuff heheheheh